gledrich/code-26-08-21-richard-gledhill/README.md

 Input data is sourced from data/input.json

 ### Output Data
-Output data is output to data/output.json
+Output data is written to data/output.json

 ### Observations
 #### **BMI in Kg/m**